aravindg-7/wordleSolver/README.md

 # wordleSolver
 A bot to solve the wordle game

+Clone the repo and follow instructions in wordlebot jupyter notebook to try it out

-use my wordle clone to keep playing multiple times - https://wordle-28581.web.app
+use my wordle clone to keep playing - https://wordle-28581.web.app